genomic-medicine-sweden/TRANA/README.md

 ![Likelihood heatmap per sample](docs/images/medium_Mock_dil_1_2_BC1_assignment_heatmap.png) Heatmap generated from from likelihood data.
 Each read has a likelihood that it is derived from a certain taxon.
-Each row sums up to 1.
+The likelihoods for a read always sums up to one.

 ![sample-control bar plot comparison.
 Abundance](docs/images/medium_Mock_dil_1_2_BC1_counts_vs_controls.png) If your data has one or two controls e.g., a negative and a positive control or spike, then it is possible to generate bar plots for a quick comparison